 The TCP has marked and followed more than 80 individual cougars, documenting their territories, prey selection, and population dynamics.
 Our approximately 2,300 km2 study area extends from the town of Jackson, WY, to the northern boundary of the Grand Teton National Park, and contains an estimated 12-14 resident, adult cougars.
 Cougars predominantly prey on elk in our study area, which is not surprising, given the large number of elk living in the area.
 Nevertheless, in recent years, we’ve documented an increasing shift to mule deer in cougar prey selection.

-We utilize cutting-edge satellite-assisted GPS collars to track cougar movements, identify cougar dens, and to monitor kittens from an early age.
-We have documented incredible behaviors, extended family lineages over time, and a vast amount of data in preparation of revealing the hidden lives of cougars in the Southern Yellowstone Ecosystem through innovative science.
-We will continue to monitor cougar movements, predation, and the population demography of marked cougars through December, 2013, at which point we will have completed the data collection needed to answer our ongoing objectives, and so much more.
+We utilize satellite-assisted GPS collars to track cougar movements, identify cougar dens, and to monitor kittens from an early age.
+We have documented incredible behaviors, extended family lineages over time, and a vast amount of data in preparation for revealing the hidden lives of cougars in the Southern Yellowstone Ecosystem.
+We will continue to monitor cougar movements, predation, and the population demography of marked cougars through December, 2013, at which point we will have completed the data collection needed to answer our ongoing objectives and more.

 Cougar Monitoring Project